Realogy Holdings Corp. (RLGY): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $20.83, which is $3.29 above the current price.
 RLGY currently public float of 114.17M and currently shorts hold a 8.85% ratio of that float.
-Today, the average trading volume of RLGY was 1.34M shares.
+Today, the average trading volume of RLGY was 1.42M shares.

 RLGY’s Market Performance

-RLGY stocks went up by 4.74% for the week, with a monthly jump of 27.66% and a quarterly performance of 37.80%, while its annual performance rate touched 207.92%.
-The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 4.19% for Realogy Holdings Corp..
-The simple moving average for the period of the last 20 days is -1.53% for RLGY stocks with a simple moving average of 27.65% for the last 200 days.
+RLGY stocks went down by -3.12% for the week, with a monthly jump of 5.23% and a quarterly performance of 16.90%, while its annual performance rate touched 192.24%.
+The volatility ratio for the week stands at 4.51% while the volatility levels for the past 30 days are set at 4.16% for Realogy Holdings Corp..
+The simple moving average for the period of the last 20 days is -1.44% for RLGY stocks with a simple moving average of 27.68% for the last 200 days.

 Analysts’ Opinion of RLGY